amirmasoudabdol/primermd/README.md

 ### List Style

-By setting the `list_style_none: true`, you can remove bullets from an unordered list or numbers from an ordered list.
+By setting the `list_style_none` parameter to `true`, you can remove bullets from an unordered list or numbers from an ordered list.

+### Enable the Checkboxes

+By setting the `enable_checkboxes` parameter to `true`, you can enable the check box controls such that readers can interact with them.